Samkhyakarika: Goal of the text: verses 1 to 3

-The Samkhya karika opens by stating that the pursuit of happiness is a basic need of all human beings.
+The Samkhyakarika opens by stating that the pursuit of happiness is a basic need of all human beings.
 Yet, one is afflicted by three forms of suffering, a truth that motivates this text to study means of counteracting suffering:

 The three causes of unhappiness (or the problem of suffering, evil in life) are adhyatmika that is caused by self; adhibhautika that is caused by others and external influences; and, adhidaivika that is caused by nature and supernatural agencies.
 The suffering are two types, of body and of mind.
 The perceptible means of treatment include physicians, remedies, magic, incantations, expert knowledge of moral and political science, while avoidance through residence in safe places are also perceptible means available.
-These obvious means, state scholars, are considered by Samkhya karika, as temporary as they do not provide absolute or final removal of suffering.
+These obvious means, state scholars, are considered by Samkhyakarika, as temporary as they do not provide absolute or final removal of suffering.

-Verse 2 asserts that scriptures too are visible means available, yet they too are ultimately ineffective in relieving sorrow and giving spiritual contentment, because scriptures deal with impurity, decay and inequality.
+Verse 2 asserts that scriptures, too, are visible means available, yet they, too, are ultimately ineffective in relieving sorrow and giving spiritual contentment, because scriptures deal with impurity, decay and inequality.
 The verse then posits its thesis, states Larson, that "a superior method different from both" exists, and this is the path of knowledge and understanding.
 More specifically, liberation from suffering comes from discriminative knowledge of Vyakta (evolving, manifest world), Avyakta (unevolving, unmanifest empirical world, Prakrti), and Jna (knower, self, Purusha).

-Verse 3 adds that primordial nature is uncreated, seven starting with Mahat (intellect) is both created and creative, sixteen are created and evolve (but not creative), while Purusha is neither created nor creative nor evolves (and simply exists).
+Verse 3 introduces the ontology of the tradition, nothing that that Mulaprakrti (primordial nature) is uncreated, seven tattvas (elements), starting with mahat (intellect), are both created and creative, sixteen tattvas are created and evolve (but are not creative), whilst Purusha is neither created nor creative and does not evolve.
+It simply exists.
+Thus, altogether, there are twenty five tattvas.